 Civil Engineering Technology at Stark State College

-Stark State College is located in North Canton, Ohio and approximately 11,613 students attend the school each year.
+Stark State College is located in North Canton, Ohio and has a total student population of 11,830.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Civil Engineering Technology section at the bottom of this page.

 Stark State College Civil Engineering Technology Degrees Available

 Stark State College Civil Engineering Technology Rankings

 Note: While rankings may be a good starting point when you're researching a school, they don't necessarily highlight all of a school's strengths.
 Don't forget to check out the other details that are available for a school to see if it has what you're looking for in a program.

 Civil Engineering Tech Student Demographics at Stark State College

 Take a look at the following statistics related to the make-up of the civil engineering tech majors at Stark State College.

 Stark State College Civil Engineering Technology Associate’s Program